The Keto diet is like finding a cheat code for fat loss.

 If you're used to lifting heavy weights and suddenly shift to keto, those weights are going to feel way heavier.
 It's going to feel like someone let the air out of your muscles.
 I thought my muscles were wasting away from this new diet, but that turns out to be completely untrue.
 When you forgo carbs, your body uses up most of the glycogen that's stored in your muscles, so the muscles may feel less "pumped up" than they did before.

 Don't let this get you down.
 You can try supplementing with creatine to help offset the lack of glycogen.
-Also, if you decide to have a "cheat day" or "cheat weekend," be sure to take advantage of the glycogen supercompensation that will take place.
+Also, if you decide to have a "cheat day" or "cheat weekend," be sure to take advantage of glycogen supercompensation.
 Your muscles will quickly absorb that glycogen and for a short period of time, your muscles will be larger and more defined than they would normally be.
 Bodybuilders do this right before a photoshoot.

 Finding the Right Foods